- Must visit

 Discover the best of Amsterdam — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Amsterdam trip today.

-Amsterdam’s central square, surrounded by major landmarks and always lively.
-A practical starting point for exploring the historic center.
+Amsterdam’s central square, surrounded by major monuments and historic buildings.
+A natural starting point for first-time visitors.

 Official public transport app